-David Moore is the founder, President and CEO of the AcuTech Consulting Group, a risk management consulting firm based in Vienna, Virginia.
-Mr. Moore has over thirty-five years of specialized experience in process risk management.
-He is a recognized expert in and frequent speaker on corporate risk management including petroleum and chemical industry safety and security management.
-He has provided risk consulting services and training to industrial companies globally, including at upstream and downstream petroleum facilities, chemical plants, energy facilities, pipelines, pharmaceuticals, biotech, and other manufacturing plants handling hazardous materials.
-Mr. Moore has taught process safety and security courses for over 35 years to many of the world’s largest corporations.
-He has also been a consultant to OSHA, DHS, USEPA, USCG, AIChE, the American Petroleum Institute (API), the American Fuel & Petrochemical Manufacturers (AFPM), and the American Chemistry Council (ACC).
+David Moore is the founder, President and CEO of the AcuTech Group, a process risk management consulting firm based in Vienna, Virginia.
+Mr. Moore has over forty years of specialized experience as a recognized global expert and frequent speaker on the topic.
+He has provided risk consulting services and training to corporations involved with hazardous chemicals in the energy, oil & gas, chemical, pipeline, pharmaceutical, biotech, and other manufacturing industries.
+Mr. Moore has taught process safety and security courses to many of the world’s largest corporations and a consultant to OSHA, DHS, USEPA, USCG, AIChE, the American Petroleum Institute (API), the American Fuel & Petrochemical Manufacturers (AFPM), and the American Chemistry Council (ACC).

-Mr. Moore has been assisting major petroleum and chemical companies in improving and sustaining process safety, including through improvements to human factors and enhancing safety culture.
-This has included management training, auditing, cultural surveys and assessments, and policy and procedural enhancement.
+Mr. Moore has been assisting companies in improving and sustaining process safety, including through improvements to human factors and enhancing safety culture.
+This has included management and technical transformational services including risk assessment, training, auditing, cultural improvement, and policy and procedural enhancement.
 He is a leading authority on inherent safety for chemical processes.
 He has testified in a United States Senate Committee hearing on the regulation of inherent safety for chemical security (2006).
-He was the project manager for the 2009 update of the classic CCPS Concept Book “Inherently Safer Chemical Processes, A Lifecycle Approach”, which is the leading guideline on inherent safety referenced by all US regulations on the topic.
+He was the project manager for the 2009 update of the classic AIChE CCPS Guideline Book “Inherently Safer Chemical Processes, A Lifecycle Approach”, which is the leading guideline on inherent safety referenced by all US regulations on the topic.
 He has conducted inherent safety studies under the pioneering regulations of Contra Costa County, California, and the State of New Jersey for safety and security.

 Mr. Moore’s expertise includes the management of process safety and security, process hazards analysis, quantitative and qualitative risk assessment, OSHA and EPA compliance, process safety engineering, fire protection engineering, auditing, security vulnerability analysis for the process industries, and emergency planning.
 He is highly experienced in hazard analysis techniques such as SVA, QRA, HAZOP, FMEA, What-if, Fault Tree Analysis, and consequence modeling.